HumanDynamics/evident/README.md

 * We may lead, coordinate or participate in near future efforts among contributors to help develop tools and solutions.

-* Use this contact form and communicate about this war crimes research in the section titled "Additional questions/comments": [https://forms.gle/qKbNnMTbT89VGzf47](https://forms.gle/qKbNnMTbT89VGzf47)
+* Use this contact form to communicate about this war crimes research in the section titled "Additional questions/comments": [https://forms.gle/qKbNnMTbT89VGzf47](https://forms.gle/qKbNnMTbT89VGzf47)